sinequa/SinequaForAzure/README.md

 Cloud tags are Azure tags used on Azure resources.
 They are used to run some specific init tasks for a particular VM or VMSS.

+Note: Cloud tags are available as "Environment Variables" in the product with the `_CloudTag_` prefix.
+E.g The `sinequa-node` tag value is accessible through the `_CloudTag_sinequa-node` Environment Variable.

 | Name                         | Value Example                        | Description                          |
 | ---------------------------- | ------------------------------------ | ------------------------------------ |
 |	sinequa-data-storage-url   | https://`{storage account name}`.blob.core.windows.net/`{container}`/grids/`{grid-name}` | Used to enable storage of:<br>* Configuration<br>* User settings<br>* Document cache<br>* Log store<br>* Audit store<br>and to declare cloud variables <br>(see bellow).|